On the whole, a good percentage of Americans hate their jobs.

 Also, you might just find that working for others, no matter the career, is too structured for you.
 70% of Americans want to be self-employed, yet only 7% are.
 If you think self-employment is your path, but are risk-averse, start with some side hustles and try to build the necessary skills in your current job.

 The takeaway here should be that you have options.
 Find the solution that works for you.
 The last thing you should do is accept your disengagement and stay in a bad situation.
+But don’t quit your job just because you don’t like it.
+You have to dig deeper than that and work harder than that to find a solution.

 And if you’re an employer or boss – start engaging with your employees and getting creative about how to make work more meaningful for them.
 What worked in 1985 might not always work in 2016, unfortunately, and you need to adapt.
 If you want to survive, you need a productive group of millennials to help lead the way.